jacobjoaquin/csd/_doc_source/source/pysco_evolving_amen.rst

 The value returned is 12, which is the starting time of the first event in measure 4 in the original classical score.
-Applying measure() to the Python score, were left with the following.
+Applying measure() to the PythonScore, were left with the following.
 Notice that the comments have been factored out now that the code itself clearly indicates what a measure is: